|Contact | Links|

-Between 10th Street in Greencastle and Pearl Street in Amo, there are 12.3 continuous miles of signed trail open for hiking and bicycling.
+Between Zinc Mill Road in Greencastle and Pearl Street in Amo, there are 13.1 continuous miles of signed trail open for hiking and bicycling.
 Between Amo and Coatesville, there are 3 miles of signed trail open for horseback riding.
 See the trail map at the link below.
-This trail system is managed by Hendricks County Parks & Recreation in Hendricks County and by People Pathways and the city of Greencastle in Putnam County.
+This trail system is managed by Hendricks County Parks & Recreation in Hendricks County and by Putnam Parks & Pathways (formerly People Pathways) and the city of Greencastle in Putnam County.

 Click here for the 12-mile trail map.